gschmutz/iot-vehicle-tracking-demo/README.md

 The Kafka cluster is configured with `auto.topic.create.enable` set to `false`.
 Therefore we first have to create all the necessary topics, using the `kafka-topics` command line utility of Apache Kafka.

-We can easily get access to the `kafka-topics` CLI by navigating into one of the containers for the 3 Kafka Borkers.
+We can easily get access to the `kafka-topics` CLI by navigating into one of the containers for the 3 Kafka Brokers.
 Let's use `broker-1`

 ```
 docker exec -ti broker-1 bash
 ```

-First lets see all existing topics
+First let's see all existing topics

 ```
 kafka-topics --zookeeper zookeeper-1:2181 --list